-"Party", an individual who was, is, or is threatened to be made, a defendant or respondent in a proceeding.
+"Party", an individual who was, is, or is threatened to be made, a defendant or respondent in a Proceeding.

-"Proceeding", any threatened, pending, or completed action, suit, or proceeding, whether civil, criminal, administrative, arbitrative, or investigative and whether formal or informal.
+"Proceeding", any threatened, pending, or completed action, suit, proceeding, or investigation, whether civil, criminal, administrative, arbitrative, or investigative and whether formal or informal.